jockm/KeyCadeNano/Documentation/EmbedVM.md

 ## Commands
-The EmbedVM system may be extended by adding up to to 16 User Funtions.
+The EmbedVM system may be extended by adding up to to 9 User Funtions.
-These are named $uf0 trough $uff.
+These are named $uf0 trough $uf8.
+The following have been implmented in the KeyCade Nano

 #### $uf0 — Exit